 Today is June 12th.
-(Congrats, everyone!
-We made it!)
-Several notable things about today: it happens to be Roy Harper, Dave Franco, and Swedish pop singer Robyn’s birthdays; and it also happens to be the birthday of Rosemary’s Baby, one of the most revered films in the horror genre (and one of my mom’s favorite horror movies of all time, so that’s pretty important too!).
+Several notable things about today: it happens to be Roy Harper, Dave Franco, and Swedish pop singer Robyn’s birthdays; and it also happens to be the birthday of Rosemary’s Baby, one of the most revered films in the horror genre, and one of my mom’s favorite horror movies of all time, too!
 Between the dark story, the realistic tone, and the mysterious “curse” that seems to be attached to the film, Rosemary’s Baby is a classic tale of horror.

 In order to get public interest in the film, Polanski felt that they needed someone with a little bit of street cred to play Rosemary.
 At first, he considered Sharon Tate, his then-fiance, but eventually decided on Mia Farrow, given that her marriage to Frank Sinatra and her role in the popular TV show Payton Place ensured her popularity.
 Robert Redford was the first choice for the role of Guy Woodhouse, but he turned down the offer; Jack Nicholson was considered briefly before Polanski suggested John Cassavetes.
 The rest of the cast was assembled soon after, and filming began.

 Polanski was very deliberate in how he filmed Rosemary’s Baby: for one thing, the screenplay is considered one of the most loyal adaptations ever put to film.
-Dialogue is matched verbatim, and even costume pieces were chosen based on descriptions from the novel.
-Ira Levin (the author of the original novel) said that during a scene in which Guy mentions wanting to buy a specific shirt advertised in The New Yorker, Polanski was unable to find the specific issue with the shirt advertised and phoned Levin for help.
+Dialogue is matched verbatim, and even costume pieces were chosen based on descriptions from Ira Levin’s novel.
+Levin said that during a scene in which Guy mentions wanting to buy a specific shirt advertised in The New Yorker, Polanski was unable to find the specific issue with the shirt advertised and phoned Levin for help.
 Levin, who had assumed while writing that any given issue of The New Yorker would contain an ad for men’s shirts, admitted that he had made it up.
-Now that’s some commitment to your source – being willing to find a non-existent copy of a magazine for one of your characters to read from.
+Now that’s some commitment to your source.

-Additionally, many of the shots in the movie were shot in one take, to create a sense of foreboding and unease.
-According to the IMDb page for the film, this includes the opening scene where Rosemary and Guy first tour their apartment (two cuts), the laundry room scene (only one cut), the “let’s have a baby” scene, the New Year’s Eve party, Rosemary’s and Guy’s argument after their party, Rosemary’s getting the unfortunate phone call about Hutch, the final scene at Dr. Sapirstein’s office where she tells him of Adrian Marcoto, Rosemary’s phone call with Baumgard, and the famous phone booth scene.
-When Farrow was reluctant to film the infamous “walking into oncoming traffic” scene, Polanski reassured her, “no one’s going to hit a pregnant woman”.
-The scene was successfully shot with Farrow walking into real traffic and Polanski following, operating the hand-held camera since he was the only one willing to do it.
+Additionally, many of the scenes in the movie were shot in one take to create a sense of foreboding and unease.
+According to the IMDb page for the film, this includes the opening scene where Rosemary and Guy first tour their apartment (two cuts), the laundry room scene (only one cut), the “Let’s have a baby!” scene, the New Year’s Eve party, Rosemary’s and Guy’s argument after their party, Rosemary’s getting the unfortunate phone call about Hutch, the final scene at Dr. Sapirstein’s office where she tells him of Adrian Marcoto, Rosemary’s phone call with Baumgard, and the famous phone booth scene.
+When Farrow was reluctant to film the infamous Walking Into Oncoming Traffic scene, Polanski reassured her, “No one’s going to hit a pregnant woman.”
+The scene was successfully shot with Farrow walking into real traffic and Polanski following, operating the hand-held camera, since he was the only one willing to do it.
 Good thing it worked out!

 Regardless of the aftermath of the movie’s creation, Rosemary’s Baby is still a classic.
-Considering that this was a movie made in 1968, it holds up remarkably well, being described by one critic as being “almost too plausible” in its setting and execution.
-It would create a new interest in Satanist movies, and would lead the book’s author to pen a sequel, Son of Rosemary.
+Considering that this was a movie made in 1968, it holds up remarkably well, described by one NY Times critic as being “almost too plausible” in its setting and execution.
+It would create a new interest in Satanic cult movies, and would lead the book’s author to pen a sequel, Son of Rosemary.
 The same long-time legacy can’t be said for Roman Polanski, but it cannot be denied that Rosemary’s Baby is one of his best films, and one of the greatest horror films of all time.